 Twine homepage

-• Writing [[A passage]] makes a link to a passage named "A passage".
+makes a link to a passage named "A passage".Writing

-• Passage links are case-sensitive.
+also makes a link to a passage named "A passage", but the text that is displayed onscreen is "A label".Passage links are case-sensitive.
 That is, a link to a passage named "A passage" will be treated differently from a link to a passage named "A PASSAGE".

 Archiving your library saves all stories in it to a single file.
 You can use an archive as a way to back up your work, or to move your library between computers or different web browsers.